abner-math/PlaneDetection/README.md

 https://www.inf.ufrgs.br/~oliveira/pubs_files/RE/RE.html

+## Open3D

+Thanks to @plusk01, this algorithm has been ported to the [Open3D](https://open3d.org) library.
+Check [here](https://github.com/isl-org/Open3D/blob/4214a0d8f10ec46f1fd1787e76fa56027fe7f7ed/cpp/open3d/geometry/PointCloud.h#L393) or proceed if you want to use the standalone version.

 ## Usage

 There are two interfaces to use our algorithm: a graphical interface and a command line.
 See the sections below for more details.